Silver World Award

-The Silver World Award is a distinguished service award of the Boy Scouts of America (BSA).
+The Silver World Award is a distinguished service award of Scouting America.
 It is presented for noteworthy and extraordinary service to youth on an international basis.
-Recipients must be a citizen of a country with a Scouting program that is a member of the World Scout Conference.
-Registered members of the BSA are not eligible for this award.
+Recipients must be a citizen of a country with a member of the World Organization of the Scout Movement.
+Registered members of Scouting America are not eligible for this award.

 Award

-The award consists of a silver medallion enameled in blue with meridian lines, stars and the universal emblem of the BSA suspended from a red and white striped ribbon worn around the neck.
+The award consists of a silver medallion enameled in blue with meridian lines, stars and the universal emblem of Scouting America suspended from a red and white striped ribbon worn around the neck.
 The medallion represents the global scope of the award.

 Recipients may wear the corresponding square knot, with a design that reflects the award.

 History

-The Silver World Award was created in 1971 and originally was presented to those who provided international service to the Scouting programs of the BSA, but were not registered members of the BSA.
+The Silver World Award was created in 1971 and originally was presented to those who provided international service to the programs of Scouting America, but were not registered members of the organization.